Prehistoric Egypt: Late Paleolithic

-The Late Paleolithic in Egypt started around 30,000 BC.
+The Late Paleolithic in Egypt started around 32,000 BP.
 The Nazlet Khater skeleton was found in 1980 and given an age of 33,000 years in 1982, based on nine samples ranging between 35,100 and 30,360 years old.
-This specimen is the only complete modern human skeleton from the earliest Late Stone Age in Africa.
+This specimen is the only complete modern human skeleton so far found from the earliest Late Stone Age in Africa.

-Mesolithic
+The Fakhurian late Paleolithic industry in Upper Egypt, showed that a homogenous population existed in the Nile-Valley during the late Pleistocene.
+Studies of the skeletal material showed they were in the range of variation found in the Wadi Halfa, Jebel Sahaba and fragments from the Kom Ombo populations.

+Mesolithic (c.
+20000 to 6000 BC)

 Halfan and Kubbaniyan culture

 The Halfan and Kubbaniyan, two closely related industries, flourished along the Upper Nile Valley.
 Halfan sites are found in the far north of Sudan, whereas Kubbaniyan sites are found in Upper Egypt.
 For the Halfan, only four radiocarbon dates have been produced.
 Schild and Wendorf (2014) discard the earliest and latest as erratic and conclude that the Halfan existed c.
-22.5-22.0 ka cal BP.
+22.5-22.0 ka cal BP (22,500-22,000 calibrated years before present).
 People survived on a diet of large herd animals and the Khormusan tradition of fishing.
 Greater concentrations of artifacts indicate that they were not bound to seasonal wandering, but settled for longer periods.
 The Halfan culture was derived in turn from the Khormusan, which depended on specialized hunting, fishing, and collecting techniques for survival.
 The primary material remains of this culture are stone tools, flakes, and a multitude of rock paintings.

 Sebilian culture

-In Egypt, analyses of pollen found at archaeological sites indicate that the people of the Sebilian culture (also known as the Esna culture) were gathering wheat and barley.

-The Sebilian culture began around 13,000 B.C and vanished around 10,000 B.C Domesticated seeds were not found.
-It has been hypothesized that the sedentary lifestyle used by farmers led to increased warfare, which was detrimental to farming and brought this period to an end.
+The Sebilian culture began around 13,000 BC and vanished around 10,000 BC.
+In Egypt, analyses of pollen found at archaeological sites indicate that the people of the Sebilian culture (also known as the Esna culture) were gathering grains, though domesticated seeds were not found.
+It has been hypothesized that the sedentary lifestyle practiced by these grain gatherers led to increased warfare, which was detrimental to sedentary life and brought this period to an end.